VroomDev/VroomRacer/README.md

 The code and wiring has been tested with photodiodes and photo resistors and they both work.
 Polarity matters with diodes, so if it isn't working swap the polarity.
 With drag racing photo resistors may be too slow and photodiodes would be favorable.
 Photodiodes are smaller and are easier to install in the track.
 The calculation of car speed does seem to be affected by the choice of sensor.

 Perhaps, if you have strobing lights (cheaper LED or florescent bulbs) photo diodes speed could be an issue and false trigger due to the AC current induced strobing?
 So the slower LDR could be an advantage?
+(I confirmed that indeed photodiodes are sensitive to AC lighting flickering/strobing and a battery supplied light is better if photodiodes are used.
+The symptom of this is the trap speed calculation can be overly quick.)
+Photodiodes can also be sensitive to capacitance if long pairs of wires are used, to remedy this, pull the pair of wires apart.

 Examples of
 - uxcell 20pcs Photosensitive Diode Photodiodes Light Sensitive Sensors,3mm Clear Flat Head Receiver Diode